ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 ```

-There are three possibilities for the cross domain messenger's address on L1, because the address is not under our control.
+There are two possibilities for the cross domain messenger's address on L1, because the address is not determined by Optimism.
 On L2 Optimism has full control of the genesis block, so we can put all of our contracts on convenient addresses.

 ```solidity